acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 In AIO/mlwb:

-* scripts and templates to deploy the MWLB components of the Acumos platform
+* scripts and templates to deploy the MLWB components of the Acumos platform

 In AIO/nexus: